rh-cloud-native-workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

         </dependency>
 ~~~

-Use the command palette and select 'Build' to build and package the app using Maven to make sure the changed code still compiles:
+Use the command palette and select 'clean build catalog' to build and package the app using Maven to make sure the changed code still compiles:

 ![catalog_build]({% image_path catalog-build.png %})